Arizona Governor Rejects Lockdowns and Urges Schools to Reopen in State of the State Address

 The “vicious” virus left nothing but grief in its path, the Republican governor said.

-“From the very outset of Covd-19 there have been disagreements about how to deal with it,” Ducey said.
+“From the very outset of Covid-19 there have been disagreements about how to deal with it,” Ducey said.
 “In my 50-plus meetings with the press, I’ve heard endless variations of the same question: Why not more and longer lockdowns?
 Why not more aggressive lockdowns?”

-Ducey said those that raise such questions fail to consider the consequences of shutting down businesses, including no income for people who can’t work from home, depression, and loneliness.
+Ducey said those that raise such questions fail to consider the consequences of shutting down businesses, including no income for people who can’t work from home, depression and loneliness.
 More people would be evicted, spelling “catastrophe” for many, and suicide rates would rise, according to the governor.

 “The rest of life doesn’t stop in a pandemic,” he said.
 “People still have bills to pay, children in need of education, businesses to run, and employees who depend on them.”